cisagov/ScubaGear/baselines/aad.md

 The Authentication Methods Manage Migration feature SHALL be set to Migration Complete.

 <!--Policy: MS.AAD.3.4v1; Criticality: SHALL -->
-- _Rationale:_ To ensure the tenant has disabled the legacy authentication methods screen configure the Manage Migration feature to Migration Complete.
+- _Rationale:_ To disable the legacy authentication methods screen for the tenant, configure the Manage Migration feature to Migration Complete.
 The MFA and Self-Service Password Reset (SSPR) authentication methods are both managed from a central admin page, thereby reducing administrative complexity and potential security misconfigurations.
 - _Last modified:_ June 2023

 #### MS.AAD.3.5v1